Bladder cancer in the elderly

 Tips and suggestions to help with the symptoms

-- Yoga is wonderful to enhance the physical and emotional health
+- Yoga is terrific for enhancing the physical and emotional health

 - Heating pads to relieve pain in the lower back or abdomen